fabianleeaws/beanstalkcicd/doc-module-02.md

 ![Fixed: 2](./imgs/02/06.png)

-6. Now let's updated our application and redeploy it.
+6. Now let's updated our application and redeploy it to observe the new deployment policy.
 Edit **index.js** file and change our API response string from

 ```
 app.get("/", (req, res) => {